koggdal/blocks-game/README.md

     grunt dev

 Then you reload the browser and see the changes.
-The grunt build steps use a build tool called QuickStart (not officially released yet).
+The grunt build steps use a build tool called [QuickStart](https://github.com/spotify/quickstart).
 It has the ability to build a CommonJS project into a single JS file, but it can also build it all at runtime in the browser.
 The `prod` mode builds it in node.js and the `dev` mode builds it when running it in the browser.
 In the dev mode, the main.js file is a starter for QuickStart itself so it can start building the game, and finally run it.
 This means you run the `grunt dev` command to get the correct main.js file, and then make changes and see them immediately on browser reload.

 ### Generate documentation based on JSDoc